Famibank/Delivery5/README.md

 # Delivery 5

-Say that python needs to be installed
+Say that Python needs to be installed in your computer.

 To run our FamiBank program open the Delivery5 folder in your terminal and install the modules pip install -r requirements.txt